NCAR/DART/observations/obs_converters/MIDAS/MIDAS_to_obs.rst

 Data sources
 ------------

-| Contact Alex for MIDAS observations.
-| Alex writes out netCDF files that may be converted to DART observation sequence files.
-The netCDF files have a pretty
+The original files have been converted to netCDF files that are then converted to DART observation sequence files.
+The netCDF files have a pretty simple format:
-  simple format.

 ::